GuyBaele/SpreadGL/scripts/README.md

 In this directory, you can find all the scripts that will be used to process maximum clade credibility (MCC) trees, typically from the BEAST v1.10 (or older) software package.
 Please check below for descriptions of how they work and a command-line based tutorial on how to use them.
 In short, the **main.py** script is the key method to call upon, and will delegate further processing tasks to the other scripts.
+We show how to use these scripts in the different examples on the main page of this GitHub repository.

 # Script descriptions